Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 DiagramDescription automatically generated

-Figure 9.
-Deploying NDFC on pND Deployment Option 2
+Figure 10: Deploying NDFC on pND Deployment Model 2.

-In this option, two separate network infrastructures provide access to the switch mgmt0 interfaces and the front-panel ports in this option.
-Consequently, the ND Management and Data interfaces are connected to those separate networks.
+In this model, two separate network infrastructures provide access to the switch mgmt0 interfaces and front-panel ports.
+Consequently, the ND management and data interfaces are connected to those separate networks.

 Sample Configurations